 If you’ve been keeping up with our blog the past few days, you already know that we’re celebrating World Breastfeeding Week.
 We’ve discussed the health benefits to mother and infant of breastfeeding, the needs of HIV positive mothers who are breastfeeding, and HAI’s work around maternal and infant health in Timor Leste.
-In today’s post, HAI intern and University of Washington School of Social Work student Lisa Niemann explores the different issues that women face when deciding whether and how long to breastfeed their infants.
+In today’s post, former HAI intern Lisa Niemann explores the different issues that women face when deciding whether and how long to breastfeed their infants.

 If exclusive breastfeeding can prevent malnutrition and illness and bring down child mortality worldwide, why aren’t more women breastfeeding their babies?
 This question will be the focus of our last two posts this week.
 We’ll explore different challenges women face, depending on where she lives and what resources are available to her.
 Everywhere, the decision is interwoven with forces of power, socioeconomic class, labor, and gender.
 While breastfeeding may not be the optimal choice for every situation, the choice is too often obscured by external influences.
 One such influence is the baby formula industry.